inductiva/inductiva/docs-sources/openfast/benchmarks.md

 ## Understanding OpenFAST’s Single-Threaded Nature
 While OpenFAST comprises several modular components, the simulation of a **single wind turbine** operates on a **single thread**.
-While frameworks like FAST.Farm or MPI allow multiple turbines to run in parallel, the simulation of each turbine remains serial.
+While frameworks like FAST.Farm allow multiple turbines to run in parallel, the simulation of each turbine remains serial.

 As a result, increasing the number of virtual CPUs (vCPUs) assigned to a virtual machine does not improve the